top of page

 The nervous system must first feel safe enough to access deeper layers of experience.

 When safety is established, your brain can shift from survival (amygdala) to reflection (hippocampus).
+Science has demonstrated that the therapeutic alliance is an important role in positive therapy outcomes.
+Trust between therapist and client is crucial for trauma therapy.

 Only then can suggestion, insight, and reframing take hold meaningfully.